 Perhaps the greatest gift she shared with us all was the example of unconditional love she and Harry demonstrated in their 66 years of marriage.
 They were inseparable up to the very end.
 It has been so beautiful to watch Harry and Francy live life so fully.
 A special thanks to all those who have helped care for her as she transitioned from Port Ludlow to Seattle and beyond.
 We especially thank Crista’s loving staff and her devoted grandchildren for surrounding Francy with loving kindness to the end.

-To plant a tree in memory of Francy Gronewald, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Francy Gronewald, please visit our floral store.